Akademi Fantasia: Host

+Judges

 Hosts & judges

 Aznil Haji Nawawi, who hosted the show for the first five seasons, announced his retirement as the host for Akademi Fantasia at the end of Season 5 due to scheduling conflicts.
 He was replaced by AC Mizal in Season 6 and seventh season.
 In Season 8, Sarimah Ibrahim and Jimmy Shanley were selected as the new hosts replacing AC Mizal.
 In season eight, Aznil Haji Nawawi returned to Akademi Fantasia as one of the judges.
 However, in the ninth season, he is appointed as the host, replacing Jimmy Shanley and Sarimah Ibrahim.
 Since season 10, Zizan Razak replaces Aznil Haji Nawawi while Faizal Ismail joined Zizan as a co-host from season 11.
 In season 12, Alif Satar became a new co-host replacing Faizal Ismail.

 As of the eleventh season, the current judges are Dato Ramli MS & Raja Azura.
 Previous judges include Kudsia Kahar, Fauziah Latiff, Ning Baizura, Khatijah Ibrahim, Edrie Hashim, Fauziah Ahmad Daud, Datuk Hattan, Edry Abdul Halim, Sharifah Amani and Roslan Aziz.
 Usually, an additional guest judge will be featured in every concert.